bitovi/bitops/README.md

 ![LICENSE](https://img.shields.io/github/license/bitovi/bitops)
 ![Latest Release](https://img.shields.io/github/v/release/bitovi/bitops)

-Bitops is an opnionated deployment tool that bundles popular devops tools along with a built in understanding of an operations repository structure.
+Bitops is an opnionated deployment tool that bundles [supported devops tools](#supported-tools) along with a built in understanding of an [operations repository structure](/docs/operations-repo.md).
 The combination of these two things makes it easy to automate the provisionning and configuration of cloud infrastructure from basic VMs to complex kubernetes deployments.

 ---------------------

 ## Features

-* Configurable: Configure how you want bitops to deploy your application with environment variables or yaml
+* **[Configurable](/docs/configuration/configuration.md):** Configure how you want bitops to deploy your application with environment variables or yaml
-* Event Hooks: If bitops doesn't have built-in support for your usecase, execute arbitrary bash scripts at different points in bitops' [lifecycle]()
+* **[Event Hooks](/docs/operations-repo.md#lifecycle-directories):** If bitops doesn't have built-in support for your usecase, execute arbitrary bash scripts at different points in bitops'

-## How it works.
+## How it works

 BitOps is a boiler plate docker image for traditional DevOps work.
 An operations repository is mounted to the bitops image's `/opt/bitops_deployment` directory.
 Bitops will
 * Auto-detect any configuration belonging to one of its [supported tools](#supported-tools)